zachporter1999/SYSC4805-Project-Repo/Readme.md

 # SYSC 4805 Project

 ## How to run client side remote api.
-Run the remoteApiTest.py script after starting the Coppelia simulation.
-`python3 remoteApiTest.py`
+To start the client side api by running the runRemoteAPI.bat file.